In-App Feedback: How to Get It and What to Do With It

 Retention Stage: Identify Bugs in Real Time

-Leverage your users to catch those pesky production environment bugs in real time by empowering them with in-app bug reporting tools.
+Leverage your users to catch those pesky production environment bugs in real-time by empowering them with in-app bug reporting tools.

 Such bug reporting tools will deliver instant bug reports with the necessary supporting contextual details to your developers via email, Slack, or a project management app.
 Using these tools also helps you to automatically collect in-app user feedback with respect to app crash frequency, bug origin logs, and other performance issues.
+It can also increase retention by showing users that you value their feedback.

 Retention Stage: Inform Customer Support